RayMarquina/dbt_project/docs/guide/setup.md

 › dbt init [project]
 ```

-This will do two things:
-- create a directory at `./[project]` with everything you need to get started.
+This will create a directory at `./[project]` with almost everything you need to get started.
-- create a directory at `~/.dbt/` for environment configuration.
-[TODO]

 Finally, configure your environment:
 - supply project configuration within `[project]/dbt_project.yml`